2002Bishwajeet/awesome-appwrite-snippets/README.md

 ## What is Appwrite?

 Appwrite is a self-hosted backend-as-a-service platform that provides developers with all the core APIs required to build any application.
-To know more about appwrite, visit the [official website](https://appwrite.io).
+To know more about appwrite, visit their [official website](https://appwrite.io).

 ## Roadmap